 With a farm shop for some good food shopping, a garden centre and gift shop to mosey around, and a restaurant with one of the best views of any on the island, the Harrison family’s scenically located one stop shop is a popular destination for a day out.
 The long-e ...

-Set smack bang on the historic town square in the North Down village of Comber, Peter and Emma McCleery's attractive café bistro on Comber's historic town square has earned a loyal following since opening in 2006.
+Peter and Emma McCleery's attractive café bistro on Comber's historic town square has earned a loyal following since opening in 2006.
 It’s warm, friendly and casual - but the food is taken seriously and, under the personal management of the owners, sta ...

 Ronan and Jennie Sweeney (Balloo House, The Parson’s Nose) have done it again, sprinkling their magic over this stylish reinvention of the former Lisbarnett House in Lisbane village.
 Since purchasing the run down pub in 2012 they have invested over £1 millio ...